narbs91/chainbase-travel-hack/README.md

 ## What problem does it solve?

-ReBookt is looking to bring a secondary retail market for popular and/or sold out properties, particularly in the case of non-cancelable stays .
-When a hotel booking is made, its often the case that the end traveler wants to purchase that stay for the lowest price possible.
-Typically the cheapest rates for stays are usually bookings that cannot be cancelled meaning if the traveler decides they no longer want to go on a trip, they lose out on getting refunded.
+ReBookt is looking to bring a secondary retail market for popular and/or sold out properties, particularly in the case of non-cancelable stays.
+If a traveler decides they no longer want to go on a trip, they lose out on getting refunded.

 Similarly, imagine you want to go to a popular destination during a peak holiday season and it just so happens that your favorite hotel is sold out.
-In todays reality, you likely wont be able to goto that trip at the hotel you want and will have to settle for a less then ideal accommodation
+In todays reality, you likely wont be able to goto that trip staying at the hotel you want and will have to settle for a less then ideal accommodation.

 ReBookt solves these problems by allowing members sell their non-cancelable (or cancelable) stays as well be able to buy sold out accommodations listed on our secondary marketplace.

 ## How does it work?

 Once a user signs up with their email address, they can import bookings that are attached to that address into their ReBookt account.
 Once imported, the user can list the hotel booking for a price of their choosing.
-Once the hotel listing has been sold, the lister receives the money for the purchase and we take care of the plumbing to ensure the booking is now under the purchasers name.
+Once the hotel listing has been sold, the lister receives the money for the purchase and we take care of the plumbing to ensure the booking is properly transfered.
 We collect a processing fee and pass a portion of that back to the hotel in the form of a royalty.

 ### Tech Stack